- About us

 - Members & Networking

-The Society’s next Annual Scientific Meeting will take place between 9-11th September 2020 in Cambridge.
-The event is hosted by the by the University of Cambridge public health community and University of Cambridge, and will include a range of parallel abstract sessions, workshops and plenary sessions.
+The Society’s next Annual Scientific Meeting will take place between 9-11th September 2020 as a virtual conference.
+The event is hosted by the by the University of Cambridge and will include a range of parallel abstract sessions, workshops and plenary sessions.